 1. Take advantage of the light

 Lighting may be the single most important aspect of a successful mountain photo.
-While backlight, and front light can work under some circumstances, mountains thrive in side-light.
-Light from the side brings out the shadows, and detail in the ridges, cliffs, and rolling slopes.
+While backlight and front light can work under some circumstances, mountains thrive in sidelight.
+Light from the side brings out the shadows and details in ridges, cliffs, and rolling slopes.
 It provides contrast and drama.

-Images of big landscapes, like mountains, rely on natural light to for illumination, so you are really at the whim of the weather.
-Cloudy days can flatten the light, while midday sun will drown out shadows and turn pleasing contrast into an eye-squinting mass off whites and blacks.
-Successful images can arise from these challenging scenarios, but low-angle side-light makes our lives as photographers so much easier.
+Images of big landscapes, like mountains, rely on natural light for illumination, so you’re really at the whim of the weather.
+Cloudy days can flatten the light, while midday sun will drown out shadows and turn pleasing contrast into an eye-squinting mass of whites and blacks.
+Successful images can arise from these challenging scenarios, but low-angle sidelight – that is, golden-hour landscape lighting – makes our lives as photographers so much easier.

 2. Place your horizon carefully

-Alternatively, if you have interesting cloud formations or light, you could place your horizon lower to show more of the sky.
+Alternatively, if you’re faced with interesting cloud formations and/or a relatively featureless foreground, you could place your horizon line lower to show more of the sky.